AndreasNel/cra-template/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the `typescript` template.

+It contains configuration for ESLint, Stylelint, Prettier, and Husky.

+**NOTE**: After creation of the app, you should run `npm i` to ensure that the Husky Git hooks are properly installed.

 ## Available Scripts